 Simon's Rock will make every effort to preserve the privacy of a report made to the Title IX Office.
-Simon's Rock will not share the identity of any individual who has made a report or is named in a report except as permitted by FERPA, as required by law, or as necessary in order to carry out a Supportive Measure, Investigation, or hearing resulting from these policies and procedures.
+Simon's Rock will not share the identity of any individual who has made a report or is named in a report except as permitted by FERPA, as required by law, or as necessary in order to carry out a Supportive Measure, Investigation, or hearing resulting from this policy and procedure.
 The circle of people with this knowledge will be kept as tight as possible to preserve the parties' rights and privacy.

-Due to the nature of the Title IX and/or Equity Investigative and Resolution procedures, Simon's Rock recognizes that students may benefit from additional communication with parents and/or guardians.
+Due to the nature of the Investigative and Hearing procedures, Simon's Rock recognizes that students may benefit from additional communication with parents and/or guardians.
 As permitted by FERPA, Simon's Rock may communicate with parents/guardians in the following circumstances, but will usually consult with the student first before doing so:

-- When there is a significant and articulable health and/or safety risk to a student; - Where the nature of the report necessitates a mandated report of sexual abuse to the state of Massachusettes:
+When there is a significant and articulable health and/or safety risk to a student;

-- When an Academy student who is under the age of 16 seeks supportive resources related to a matter that could rise to the level of a formal policy violation; - When any Academy student participates in a Title IX and or Equity process as a Complainant, Respondent, or as a Witness; - When a College student who is under the age of 18 participates in a Title IX and or Equity process as a Complainant or Respondent; - When any student receives a disciplinary sanction of Social Probation or higher, with some exceptions to be determined by the Director of Title IX and Civil Rights and/or the Dean of Students or designee.
+- Where the nature of the report necessitates a mandated report of sexual abuse to the state of Massachusetts; - When an Academy student who is under the age of 16 seeks supportive resources related to a matter that could rise to the level of a policy violation; - When any Academy student participates in a Title IX and Equity process as a Complainant, Respondent, or as a Witness; - When a College student who is under the age of 18 participates in a Title IX and Equity process as a Complainant or Respondent; - When any student receives a disciplinary sanction of Social Probation or higher, with some exceptions to be determined by the Title IX Coordinator and/or the Dean of Students and Equitable Community or their designee.